 This verse begins the body of the epistle.
 Paul begins with a prayer for the Colossians that touches all the bases of their need.
 This is one of the greatest prayers of the Bible.

 Paul first begins with intercession for the Colossians and then moves to thanks for what God has already done for them.
-It is ironic that Christians ask God to do for them things which he has already done.
+Ironically, Christians ask God to do the things that he has already done.
 We ask God to forgive us for our sins when he has already forgiven us in Christ (v.
 14).
-We ask God to allow us to enter his kingdom, when he has already done that as well (v.13).
+We ask God to allow us to enter his kingdom when he has already done that as well (v.13).
 It is more proper to thank God for these things than to ask him for them.

 “For this reason we also”

 “This reason” is their original reception of the gospel (vv.
 3-8).
 Paul prays for them (vv.
 9-14) because of their reception to the gospel and love for all the saints.